esfandani/spring-boot-jersey/README.md

 Summary
 -------------
-This is simple reminder app with crud/find operations.
-Database for this project is in-memory database h2.
+This is a simple reminder app with crud/find operations.
+Database used for this project is in-memory database h2.
 In order to use JAX-RS, Jersey configuration is added to the project.

 Setup
 -------------